 This collection was processed by Daniel Brennan with assistance from Joshua Muketha '10 in March and April, 2007.
 Finding aid written by Daniel Brennan in May of 2007.

 An accrual, accession number AR.2021.029, was added in September, 2021 by Phoebe Nobles.

 Access & Use

-Records of the Office of the Dean of Undergraduate Students are closed for a period of 30 years from the date of the creation of the record, with the exception of the Audiovisual Materials in Series 5, which are open for research use, and Series 6 Student Discipline files, which are closed during the lifetime of the student.
+Records of the Office of the Dean of Undergraduate Students are closed for a period of 30 years from the date of the creation of the record, with the exception of the Audiovisual Materials in Series 5, which are open for research use, and Series 6: Student Discipline files, which are closed during the lifetime of the student.
 Some series or folders are subject to additional restrictions beyond 30 years.
-These restrictions are noted in the relevant series descriptions and in the folder list.
+These restrictions are noted in the relevant series and folder descriptions.

 Series 8: Residential College Public Websites is open for research use.